ManoharGolleru/spring2025/Projects/Computer Vision/README.md

 ---

 ## 2. Running the Application
-Once the installation is complete, start the Flask app:
+Once the installation is complete, start the Flask app: Once the application starts it will download yolo11n.pt and yolo11n-seg.pt which are model weights needed for object detection and segmentation
 ```bash
 python app.py
 ```